WebAssembly/WASI/docs/DesignPrinciples.md

 We recognize that this approach has tradeoffs.
 It often does take more work to design and implement the compatibility layers needed to support existing applications than if we just made WASI always expose POSIX-style APIs directly.
+It will take more work to port existing libraries to work with shared-nothing linking.
 And, even when we do have compatibility mechanisms, they aren't always the most locally optimal ones.
 The compatibility layer overhead is usually quite modest, but it is present.

-However, shared-nothing linking makes it easier to use libraries in more circumstances, because you don't have to have the trust implied by a shared filesystem view, or the complexity of configuring filesystem rules for each library.
+However, libraries built to use shared-nothing linking can be used in more circumstances, because you don't have to have the trust implied by a shared filesystem view, or the complexity of configuring filesystem rules for each library.
 With a better story for libraries and tools to